 The African slaves would throw their own carnival celebrations mocking their European owners and over the years the European traditions merged with the African traditions and public street celebrations and parades began to be held.

 Back in the fifties carnival celebrations in Sao Paulo were still relatively small.
 Only a few samba schools existed who would parade on the streets.
-However, over the years the event continued to grow and today the Sao Paulo’s Sambodromo draws millions of visitors.
+However, over the years the event continued to grow and today Sao Paulo’s Sambodromo draws millions of visitors.

 Samba dominates every aspect of carnival in Sao Paulo from samba songs, to samba themes, the upbeat and catchy music is inescapable during carnival season in Brazil.

 Sao Paulo Carnival is similar to Rio hosting a prestigious samba competition that sees Sao Paulo’s top 13 Samba Schools compete against each other.
-São Paulo like Rio also has its own Sambadrome, named Sambodromo do Anhembi.
+São Paulo, like Rio, also has its own Sambadrome, named Sambodromo do Anhembi.